top of page

 How did I feel on the island?

-I took a day trip from Lanzarote to visit La Graciosa which was one of the best days during my travel journey.
-I couldn't wait, first of all, to get away from Lanzarote, second to be out in the ocean with the ferry boat, and third to experience a small developing island with only a handful of people living there.
+I took a day trip from Lanzarote to visit La Graciosa, which turned out to be one of the highlights of my travel journey.
+I couldn’t wait—first, to escape Lanzarote; second, to be out on the ocean with the ferry; and third, to experience a small developing island with only a handful of residents.
 I arrived with childlike curiosity and excitement.

-I absolutely loved the raw untouched surfaces, the desert, and the wide open landscape that just freed me up.
-Beautiful, open, loving, unfiltered, pure energies moved in me.
-I kind of felt one with the universe and that is why I think that La Graciosa could be the 8th centre which is outside of our body above our head that is connected to divine love and spiritual selflessness.
-It really felt that way!
-Now all the below chakras are open and working in proper order and on La Graciosa I reached a point of "I've arrived".
-This is home in the universe.
-El Hierro was home in earthy life.
-La Graciosa is the home of homes.
-Even the colours looked divine and clear!
-I saw the most beautiful blue ocean and the most peaceful and inspiring coast out of all islands.
-I didn't touch the food in my bag during my trip because I was fed the view.
-I wish I could stay more than just a day to embrace this feeling longer and walk around the whole island.
-It was really just magical!
-I could see myself falling asleep under the wide starry sky and just feeling at home with the stars.
-I'll definitely make a comeback and try the camp side!
-I am already over the moon excited by this idea.
+All the chakras below were open and functioning in harmony, and on La Graciosa, I reached a point of “I’ve arrived.”
+This is my home in the universe.
+El Hierro was my home in earthly life, but La Graciosa is the home of homes.
+Even the colors appeared divine and clear!
+I saw the most beautiful blue ocean and the most peaceful, inspiring coastline of all the islands.
+I didn’t even touch the food in my bag during my trip because I was nourished by the breathtaking views.
+I wished I could stay longer than just a day to fully embrace this feeling and explore the entire island.
+It was truly magical!

 PLAYA DE LA COCINA

-I met a French sailor who came snorkelling with me and discovered a sleeping shark in the bay.
-It was a smaller-sized shark that I didn't want to disturb so I just wondered it from the surface of the water.
-It was exciting though!
-Later I went to see the sailing boats and jumped on the deck of José's boat for a quick look before the ferry set out.
-I think I would love sailing.
-I'd love to try!
+I met a French sailor who joined me for snorkeling, and together we discovered a sleeping shark in the bay.
+It was a smaller-sized shark, and I didn’t want to disturb it, so I admired it from the surface of the water.
+It was thrilling, though!
+Later, I went to see the sailing boats and hopped onto the deck of José's boat for a quick look before the ferry set out.
+I think I would love sailing—I can’t wait to try it!

 GALLERY

-There are no cars to hire or bring to the island.
-You can only walk or hire a bicycle.
-As there is sand everywhere I didn't see the point of hiring a bicycle and thought it would just be an extra burden on my shoulders to carry and look after it so I walked.
-There was a man in front of me with a bicycle but not once he was sitting on it.
-He either pushed it next to himself or, as you can see in the picture below, he carried it on his shoulders.
-This proves that the best way to discover the island is on foot.
-Prepare water, food, a swimming costume, and sun protection (+camera if you like taking photos).
-That's all you need.
+There are no cars to hire or bring to the island; the only options are walking or hiring a bicycle.
+However, with sand everywhere, I didn't see the point in renting a bike.
+I felt it would just be an extra burden to carry and look after, so I chose to walk instead.
+I noticed a man in front of me with a bicycle, but he never actually sat on it.
+He either pushed it alongside him or, as you can see in the picture below, carried it on his shoulders.
+This clearly proves that the best way to explore the island is on foot.
+Just prepare some water, food, a swimsuit, sun protection, and a camera if you enjoy taking photos.
+That’s all you need!

 HOUSES AND UNPAVED SANDY STREETS

-I tried to be artistic in capturing myself in the desert but it was too late to experiment with poses as my battery was running low and I needed to save at least 10% to navigate myself back to my accommodation.
+I tried to be artistic in capturing myself in the desert, but it was too late to experiment with poses as my battery was running low, and I needed to save at least 10% to navigate my way back to my accommodation.

-I returned to Lanzarote with the last ferry when at sunset and something absolutely wonderful happened!
-The Sun created stunning red light with the rays peeking through the clouds, a dramatic sky dance, as it was going down behind the ocean.
-Everybody turned around on the ferry and started to take pictures/ videos.
-The captain stopped the boat allowing us to watch "our movie" and when the sun went down completely they started the engine again and we, the passengers, were clapping thanking him for stopping the ferry and letting us stay present in this magical moment.
-As we set off the red lights were still coming through from behind the mountain chain on Lanzarote making it look as if the island was on fire and the clouds above the redness appeared to be the smoke.
-I couldn't take photos due to my low battery and I didn't regret it because I could fully be present in the experience.
-So much beauty and gratitude moved in me.
-I felt connected and my loneliness feeling ceased with it.
+I returned to Lanzarote on the last ferry at sunset, and something absolutely wonderful happened!
+The sun created stunning red light as its rays peeked through the clouds, resulting in a dramatic sky dance as it sank behind the ocean.
+Everybody turned around on the ferry, snapping pictures and recording videos.
+The captain stopped the boat, allowing us to watch "our movie."
+When the sun disappeared completely, he restarted the engine, and we, the passengers, applauded, thanking him for stopping the ferry and letting us remain present in that magical moment.
+As we set off, the red lights continued to stream through the mountains on Lanzarote, making it look as if the island was on fire, while the clouds above the glowing horizon resembled smoke.
+I couldn't take photos due to my low battery, but I didn't regret it; I was able to fully immerse myself in the experience.
+So much beauty and gratitude flowed through me.
+I felt connected, and the feeling of loneliness faded away.

-Thank you for reading and following my journey! ♡ Hope I could inspire you to travel either to the Canaries or to other breathtaking locations in the world.
+Thank you for reading and following my journey!
+I hope I could inspire you to travel, whether to the Canaries or to other breathtaking locations in the world.
 Be connected, be open, and be your truth.
-Let yourself heal and grow with the experience.
-You are always led where you need to be.
-Trust.
+Allow yourself to heal and grow through your travel experiences and trust that you are always led to where you need to be.

 bottom of page